-Why Do You Pay Interest on Loans?
+Why Do You Pay Interest On Loans?

-Borrowers pay interest to lenders to compensate them for the use of borrowed funds, and as a safeguard against the borrower defaulting on the loan.
+Borrowers pay lenders interest to compensate them for the use of borrowed funds, and as a safeguard against the borrower defaulting on the loan.
 In effect, you’re paying to get access to money that you haven’t yet saved up yourself – money that a lender must temporarily part with that they can’t use to power their own investments.

 Likewise, you’re also paying a premium for the risk the lender is taking to loan you these sums.
 Interest is one of the most common ways lenders hedge against risk and earn a profit.

-Fixed Vs. Adjustable: What Types of Interest Rate Are There?
+Fixed Vs. Adjustable: What Types Of Interest Rate Are There?

 Two main types of interest rates exist: fixed and variable (also known as adjustable rates).
 Specific lenders, especially mortgage lenders, will often give you the option to choose between a fixed or variable interest rate loan option.

 Both forms of loans should be carefully weighed given your individual household needs.
 Below, you’ll find an overview of fixed and variable interest rates, how these types of interest work, and pros and cons associated with both.

 Fixed interest rate loans lock in an interest rate that remains the same over the entire life of the loan.
 Because your interest rate won’t change, you’ll know exactly how much you’re paying each month.

 If you prefer consistency, fixed interest rate loans may feel right for you.
 However, because they’re less risky, they often come with slightly higher price tags than variable interest rate loans.